 Most of these US inventions you probably use every day and probably take them for granted.
-But once upon a time, in a not so far away past, they did not exist.
-A genius inventor came up with the idea for each, and then built them.
+But once upon a time -not so long ago-, they did not exist.
+A genius inventor came up with the idea for each and then built them.

-Here are 9 US inventions which have shaped our modern world.
+Here are 9 US inventions that have shaped our modern world.

 Like with many other modern inventions, it took a village to make the refrigerators we now know and love.

 Until the 20th century, people used iceboxes to cool their food.
 Those were insulated devices with two drawers.
 One would put a big ice cube on the top drawer and food on the bottom drawer.
 That kept the food cold, but the ice cube had to be replaced every day.

 In 1748, someone discovered an automated way to cool a container.
 It was famous Scottish physician and educator William Cullen.